 Aquatic environmental DNA (eDNA).
 Analyzing “naked DNA” in water samples can reveal what animals are nearby.
 Aquatic eDNA offers low-cost, minimally invasive technology to complement traditional surveys, including in difficult environments, for protected species, and if pandemics or other events curtail routine surveys.
 We have tested this emerging technology in more than 700 samples from marine and freshwater environments, many from waters around New York City as well as diverse coastal habitats from Massachusetts to New Jersey.

 With support from the National Oceanic and Atmospheric Administration (NOAA), our current efforts aim to improve accessibility, affordability, and reliability of core methods in marine eDNA metabarcoding.
-Working with NOAA, PHE is active in developing methods for Aquatic eDNA collection and analysis to further enable the use of this low-cost, minimally invasive technology to complement traditional surveys, including in difficult environments, for protected species, and if pandemics or other events curtail routine surveys.
+Working with NOAA, PHE is active in developing methods for Aquatic eDNA collection and analysis.

 Ocean Exploration.
 PHE hosted the 2016 National Ocean Exploration Forum at The Rockefeller University.
 The meeting brought together a range of stakeholders to help identify and harness new technologies for ocean exploration including the growing role of autonomous vehicles.
 The Final Report of the 2016 National Ocean Exploration Forum (NOEF) found on the NOEF website, also includes reports from subgroups developing plans for exploration to the Arctic, the Gulf of Mexico, and the Southeast US Atlantic Bight.
 The report contains PHE director Jesse Ausubel’s keynote address to the Forum: SuBastian and the Roboats